worker-tools/workers.js.org/README.md

 Worker Environments fulfill the original promise of NodeJS: To use one language and share code between client and server.
 In practice, this never came to be.
 Instead the worlds of node and browsers have diverged[^1].
 Worker Environments are bringing them back together.

-This is good news for Frontend Developers in particular: The knowledge ac- and re-quired for building offline web applications can now be applied to writing HTTP servers --- and vice-versa.
+This is good news for Frontend Developers in particular: The knowledge ac- and required for building offline web applications can now be applied to writing HTTP servers --- and so can [the tools][wt].

 ## The API Economy